 To open the 2025 edition of Geneva Trade Week, this plenary organized by TESS aims to shed light on prospects for fostering urgently needed, inclusive cooperation on trade and trade-related policies in support of sustainable development, recognizing the complexities of the current geopolitical and trade landscape.

-The event will bring together a diverse group of leading international experts and Geneva-based ambassadors to the World Trade Organization to spur discussion on a proactive, forward-looking agenda on trade and sustainability, and on strategies to advance it.
+The event will bring together a diverse group of leading international experts and Geneva-based ambassadors to the WTO to spur discussion on a proactive, forward-looking agenda on trade and sustainability, and how and where to advance it.

 Agenda